amineHY/postgreSQL/README.md

 # Check Constraints

 It alow to add a constainst based on a boolean condition

+# INNER JOINS

+It takes two tables, and return a new records with common data

 # Adding new table and using Mackaroo